cboulay/BCPyOgreRenderer/README.md

 My [BCPyElectrophys](https://github.com/cboulay/BCPyElectrophys) implementation of BCPy2000 requires Python 2.6.
 Therefore, this uses [pre-built python-ogre](http://sourceforge.net/projects/python-ogre/files/Latest/1.6.4%20SnapShot/Python-Ogre-Core-1.6.4-r1017-py263.7z/download) compatible with Python 2.6.
 [Install instructions](http://www.cse.unr.edu/~sushil/class/381/ware/pythonOgreWin7Install.pdf).
+(If you already installed BCPy2000 then you can skip steps 1-3).

 Download this repo and put it somewhere convenient.
 Edit your plugins.cfg and resources.cfg file so they point to where your resources are stored.
 Edit test.bat to point to your BCI2000 files.